 Acts 2:2-4, John 14:12-14, John 8:12, Matthew 5:14

-To read the first blog of the message of Heaven Come Conference, Jacob’s Dream: The Gate of Heaven, click here.
+To read the first blog of this series, Jacob’s Dream: The Gate of Heaven, click here.

-To read the first blog of the message of Heaven Come Conference, The Son: The Gate of Heaven Among Us, click here.
+To read the first blog of this series, The Son: The Gate of Heaven Among Us, click here.

 Click Below to visit the Heaven Come Conference Website for information + registration.